| 1 | Amazon tree boa |

 A very dark snake with almost no patterns, which inhabits 47 out of 48 lower states of the USA.
 The black racer looks similar to a ratsnake from a distance, but has a significantly thinner body, as well as faster movements.

-Another difference is their extra vicious temperament.
+Another difference is its extra vicious temperament.
 Black racers have a nervous appearance, and an equally nervous mind.
 They’re always on the move, slithering around all over the place, and can unleash a painful bite whenever their paranoid thought processes deem it appropriate.

 If you meet a black racer on a public footpath and expect it to stand aside, then think again.
 Black racers are known to chase children up suburban streets, and terrify dogs with a piercing hiss.
 They’re much more likely to chase innocent people than the sluggish cottonmouth, the species which this myth usually involves.